Valtteri858/IT00AK39-3001-Cybersecurity-and-data-privacy---Daytime/Booking system - Phase 1/Penetration_Report.md

 - ZAP report: App_first_test.md
 - ZAP report: App_second_test.md

-  # ZAP by Checkmarx
+  # Part 2

 ## Introduction

-The purpose of this report is to document the findings of penetration testing using ZAP.
+This report documents the findings of penetration testing using ZAP.
 This test specifically focuses on vulnerabilities and their potential impact on system security.
-The test was conducted on February 20, 2025.
-The testing environment was a VirtualBox at [http://localhost:8000](http://localhost:8000).
+The test was conducted on March 5, 2025.
+The testing environment was a VirtualBox at http://0.0.0.0:8000/.
 The tool used during the testing was ZAP by Checkmarx.
-The primary goal of the test was to identify different vulnerabilities that could affect the security of the application.
+The primary goal of the test was to identify different vulnerabilities that could affect the application's security.

 ## Summary of Alerts